amir2539/google-play-back-end/README.md

 There 2 api for getting all apps and single app reviews and details

-1- Route "/" : 1- 10 most downloaded apps
+1- Route "/" :
+1- 10 most downloaded apps <br/>
-                2- 10 best rated apps
+2- 10 best rated apps<br/>
 3- all apps with sort and pagination

-2- Route "/{app}" : returns app details and reviews with pagination
+2- Route "/{app}" : <br/>
+returns app details and reviews with pagination

 <!-- CONTACT -->